LysAMa/Tumblr_Feed/README.md

 ## Notes

-- I was codind with a view set on iphone 4s wi=hile building on iphone 6s
+- I was codind with a view set on iphone 4s while building on iphone 6s

 ## License